-In this video, I wanted to go through a question that I got in the Exercises for Injuries Secret Group.
-The secret group is the place where people who are going through my programs can go to get answers to their questions from me, interact with other people who are going through the same program that they are using or other programs, and get feedback from my friends that are in the health and medical field.
+In this video, I wanted to go over a question that I received in the Exercises for Injuries Secret Group.
+The secret group is the place where people who are going through my programs can go to get answers to their questions from me, interact with other people who are going through the same program that they are using, and get feedback from my friends that are in the health and medical field.

 Now, here’s a question from ET:

 Hi Rick, can you give me some advice?
 I get pain in the front of my right leg.
 I think one would say in the thigh.
 For example, if I drive for a while, my leg is on the gas and I can hardly stand the pain to move my leg sideways to get out of the car.
 First, I thought it was coming from my low back then I thought maybe it’s coming from my knee.
 Now, I think maybe it’s coming from my hip.
 I am 72 and have some arthritic changes in my lower back and right knee as seen on X-ray.
 I have not had X-rays done on the hip.
 What do you think might be helpful?